vikingeducation/pairing_checkin/README.md

 ANYTHING.
 DO SOME CODE. -- Driver Erik

-Coffee and coding. -- Driver Dustin
+Coffee and coding and watching a film. -- Driver Dustin

 KFC and watching a film -- Driver Andrea